khaledk2/leb-beta/docs/installation/nginx.rst

     sudo chown -R <user> $HOME/nginx

-* Before proceeding any further, make sure you have downloaded your custom nginx.conf file from the main enterobase website http://enterobase.warwick.ac.uk/auth/register
+* Before proceeding any further, make sure you have downloaded your custom nginx.conf file from the Central EnteroBase website `<http://35.246.24.128:5569/local_enterobase/nginx_config>`_
 * After you have downloaded your nginx.conf file please replace the one initialised from the setup with it, located in the $HOME/nginx directory.
   ::